Hello, my name is Kent Weakley. My love affair with photography started a long time ago. And, “YES”, I will do crazy things to make a photo.

 - I’ve traveled above the Arctic Circle

-- I’m allergic to pollen and suffer every March and April, until the trees are done torturing me
+- I’m allergic to tree pollen and suffer every March and April, until the trees are done torturing me

 - I love trees (photographing them, raising them, salvaging neglected trees, as well as woodworking)